Curried Cauliflower Soup with Apples

 - For the garnish, toss the diced apples with the curry powder.
 Ladle the soup into bowls and top with a spoonful of curried apples.

-- Freezer-Friendly Instructions: The soup can be frozen, without the cream, for up to 3 months.
+- Make-Ahead/Freezing Instructions: The soup can be frozen, without the cream, for up to 3 months.
 Defrost the soup in the refrigerator for 12 hours and then reheat it on the stovetop over medium heat until hot.
 Once heated through, add the cream and bring to a simmer before serving.

 Pair with